October 1976

 20

-Led Zeppelin's film The Song Remains the Same, a mixture of concert footage and fantasy sequences, premieres in London.
+Led Zeppelin's film The Song Remains the Same, a mixture of concert footage and fantasy sequences, premieres in London and its "soundtrack" album hits No. 2 in the US.

 "Devil Woman," the first Top Ten U.S. hit for veteran British teen-idol